Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Again, we only need the intrinsics (`KK`) and the extrinsics (`Rc_k` and `Tc_k`) from the `Calib_Result.mat` file generated from the calibration.
 We **MUST** use the same image we selected as reference for the original view as the reference image for the mirror view.
 So, if we selected the 12^th^ image as the world reference for test images from the original view, we will also select the 12^th^ image from here as our world reference for test images in the mirror view.

-Save these variables into a new workspace `reflected_params.mat`.
+Save these variables into a new file `reflected_params.mat`.
 This workspace has only three variables.
 Open it, and rename them as follows.

 - `KK ---> KK_2`
 - `Rc_k ---> Rc_2`